 What causes TSS?

 In menstruating women, there is basically one route to TSS: The uninvited guest known as staphylococcus aureus.
 Staph aureus, a bacteria that resides on our skin, typically doesn’t cause any issues.
-However, when a tampon is inserted, it can introduce staph aureus from the skin into the vagina.
+However, when a tampon is inserted, it can introduce staph aureus from the skin into your vagina.

 When tampons are left in for long time, bacteria thrive and produce toxins, causing problems in your body.